cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-aws-quicksight.md

 ---
 title: >-
-  How to Build Open Source Cloud Asset Inventory with CloudQuery and AWS QuickSight
+  How to Build an Open Source Cloud Asset Inventory with AWS QuickSight
 tag: tutorial
 date: 2022/06/01